How to reduce latency

 - Monitor through an external mixing desk

 Instead of monitoring through your interface or Live, monitor through an external mixing desk.
 At the same time, send a copy of the signal into Live in order to record it.

 Note: Reducing latency while monitoring only reduces latency for the monitored signal.
 For recordings, the monitor needs to be set to "Off" in order to correctly compensate the recorded audio.

 Understanding what "Driver Error Compensation" is and when to use it

-- Although the "Overall Latency" amount is recalculated when Driver Error Compensation is adjusted, it does not reduce overall latency in Live for playback (only for recording)
+- Although the "Overall Latency" amount in Live's Audio preferences is recalculated when Driver Error Compensation is adjusted, it does not affect overall latency in Live for playback (only for recording).

-- It's only relevant in situations where you are recording audio from an external source
+- It's only relevant in situations where you are recording audio or MIDI from an external source.

 See our dedicated article: Driver Error Compensation.